 If you use a limited data plan, like I do, you’ll want your apps to prefer Wi-Fi over other connections.
 For other kinds of apps, you may want to completely restrict Internet access.
 You can also However, apps like Google Maps often require priority access to 3G—fortunately, you may specify how that app accesses the Internet, allowing it either 3G or 4G access.

-Sudoku Free: For those of you who enjoy games, F-Droid comes equipped with a very large library of titles, ranging from Tetris clones to RPGs.
+Sudoku Free [No Longer Available]: For those of you who enjoy games, F-Droid comes equipped with a very large library of titles, ranging from Tetris clones to RPGs.
 My favorite game, Sudoku, provides me with hours of entertainment while trying to kill time.

 Just kidding, I’ve never even completed a single game of Sudoku due to rage-quitting and being semi-illiterate.
 On the other hand, the game has given me a new appreciation for extremely difficult games.
 If you’ve never played Sudoku, I highly recommend checking it out.